 We require a classroom space suitable enough to for a projector, screen and chairs for all participants.

-To that cost, you'd add any expenses, for example: arena rental, food (if you're supplying any meals, coffee, water, etc.), stall rental, or anything else you need to charge for.
+To that cost, add your expenses, for example: arena rental, food (if you're supplying any meals, coffee, water, etc.), stall rental, or anything else you need to charge for.

 That will give you a total cost - divide that by the number of people you'll have in the clinic for a per person cost.